 - Once a public security advisory has been issued, please submit a report here.
 You must not send us the details of the vulnerability until it has been validated, accepted, and publicly disclosed by the project maintainers.

-If you believe there are other widely used technologies in which a
+If you believe there are other widely used media and data processing libraries

-vulnerability would have a widespread impact on Internet freedom (e.g. digital
+in which a vulnerability would have a widespread impact on the safety of the

 firstname.lastname@example.org with your suggestion(s).